 This course focuses on practicum which includes enhancement of history taking and physical examination skills in addition to introduction of new pediatric concepts.
-Seminars focus on the advancement of clinical reasoning through case study examination, documentation review, and discussion with a pediatric focus.
-Students integrate knowledge of family, culture, holism, community, and caring as they plan holistic care for clients in clinical settings across the lifespan.
+Curriculum focuses on the advancement of clinical reasoning through case study examination, documentation review, and discussion with a pediatric focus.
+Students integrate knowledge of growth and development, family, culture, holism, community, and caring as they plan holistic care for clients in clinical settings.
 Issues that arise from the clinical setting regarding advanced practice nursing roles will be addressed.
 This practicum includes a minimum of 150 clinical hours with approved preceptor(s) with an emphasis in pediatrics.
-Competence Statement: Knows principles primary and secondary prevention, etiology, clinical findings, and advanced practice nursing theories and roles well enough to provide family practice nurse practitioner care to clients in clinical settings.
+Competence Statement: Knows select acute and chronic concepts well enough to provide pediatric care in the clinical setting in collaboration with a clinical preceptor.

 - Order, perform, and interpret age-, gender-, and condition-specific diagnostic tests and screening procedures for select acute and chronic conditions across the lifespan.

 - Synthesize collected data for use in primary and secondary prevention across the lifespan.